vijusuren/my-MS2/README.md

 **Animal Info Page**

 The second page of the website is the information page about animal.
-This has one dropdown box to select a animal, and after selection, the page will show the **Fun Facts** and one big **Image** of the selected animal.
+This has one drop down box to select a animal, and after selection, the page will show the **Fun Facts** and one big **Image** of the selected animal.

 **Contact Page**